nebari-dev/nebari-docs/docs/docs/how-tos/nebari-local.md

         tag: sha-b4a2d1e
 ```

+### Disable DNS for local deployment

+If you are deploying locally, DNS is not necessary except for dask dashboard and the notebook
+scheduler extension.
+Therefore it is recommended to simply delete the `domain` line from the
+`nebari-config.yaml`.

+If you prefer to setup DNS, see the [domain-registry documentation](https://www.nebari.dev/docs/how-tos/domain-registry#what-is-a-dns).

 ## Deploying Nebari

 With the `nebari-config.yaml` configuration file now created, Nebari can be deployed for the first time with: